radiant-rstats/docker/install/rsm-msba-linux.md

 Reopen a terminal and run the below.
 Here `myenv` if a new conda environment and `pyasn1` is a package to install.

 ```
-cc myenv pyasn1
+ccenv myenv pyasn1
 ```

 After refreshing your browser window showing JupyterLab you should see a new icon `myenv`.
 Click on this icon and run `import pyasn1`.
 If you do not see an error message you will have successfully created a new conda environment.
 You can now create your own conda environments with whatever packages you need.

-You can also use the `cc` function to add more python package to a specific environment:
+You can also use the `ccenv` function to add more python package to a specific environment:

 ```
-cc myenv package_a package_b package_c
+ccenv myenv package_a package_b package_c
 ```

 To list all available conda environments, use the `cl` command from a terminal in JuyterLab.
 To remove a conda environment use `cr myenv` where `myenv` is the environment you want to remove.
 To export an environment to share with others, use `ce myenv`.
 This will create a `myenv.yaml` file with information on all packages used in the `myenv` environment.
 To import a new environment from an existing `some_env.yaml` file use `ci some_env.yaml`.
 This will create a new environment called `some_env`.